NiklasTiede/CheatSheet-Linux/README.md

 # 2. Built-in Commands

 Linux distributions contain a plethora of powerful built-in commands.
 The presented commands are sorted by topic.
 If you're not aware of a commands capabilities you can add the `--help` or `-h` flag to display all options.
-The `--version` or `-v` flag returns the version number and is commonly used right after installation to check a programs version.
+The `--version` or `-v` flag returns the version number and is commonly used right after installation to check correct installation.

 ```bash
 <command> --help